a11yproject/a11yproject.com/_posts/2020-03-28-learning-common-keyboard-shortuts-for-screenreaders.md

 The shortcuts are taken from [Deque on shortcuts and gestures](https://dequeuniversity.com/screenreaders/).

-## Found a cool shortcut?
-Look it up
+## Watching other people
-Looking up videos on how to do those shortcuts can reinforce that learning.
-Trying out yourself on a device is even better.
-Android devices have TalkBack, iOS and macOS have VoiceOver and Microsoft has Narrator.
+Looking up videos on how to do those shortcuts can reinforce that learning and trying them out yourself is even better.

 An example of using the 'rotor' menu with VoiceOver on iOS is illustrated the following YouTube video: [VoiceOver Rotor Gestures - Ballyland Rotor app](https://www.youtube.com/watch?v=yzVHVJoIyKM)